 [Section 20BA inserted by No. 55 of 2004 s.
 772.]

 20C.
-Suspension of authorisation by State Administrative Tribunal
+SAT may suspend authorisation in some cases

 (1) Where the State Administrative Tribunal makes an order against the holder of an authorisation and payment is not made in accordance with the order or the order is otherwise not complied with or is breached, the State Administrative Tribunal may suspend the authorisation until the payment is made, or for such period or upon such event occurring as the State Administrative Tribunal thinks fit.